 Soon, through the efforts of the Tōyō advertising agency (the predecessor of the current Sotsu Agency), Nagoya TV, an affiliate of the TV Asahi network, was chosen as the planning and producing station for Zambot.
 The broadcast was to begin in the autumn of 1977.

-In an even earlier draft of "Zambot 3," the original concept envisioned by Eiji Yamaura, the head of the Nippon Sunrise planning office, was that the main robot would be a five-part combiner.
+In an even earlier draft of "Zambot 3" the original concept, as envisioned by Eiji Yamaura, the head of the Nippon Sunrise planning office, was that the main robot would be a five-part combiner.
 However, this idea was shelved, and it became a three-part combination.
 This was mainly due to funding and technical constraints on the Clover side, and Sunrise's desire to save labor on setting and animation.
 The name "Zambot 3," incidentally, had the double meaning of "a three-part combining robot" and "Sunrise's robot."

-As the planning of the new program continued, the broad concept of "family action" was added to the general idea of "a giant robot show where multiple mecha combine" that Yamaura had settled on as the original plan.
+As the planning of the new program continued, the broad concept of "family action" was added to the general idea of "a giant robot show where multiple mecha combine" that Yamaura had chosen for the original plan.
 The goal was to present a fresh drama where, rather than strangers who gathered together based on a sense of justice or duty, the robot would be operated and supported by people bound by blood relationships.
 At this point, it was also established that it would run a total of two cours.

 Yamaura commissioned scriptwriter Yoshitake Suzuki to write a proposal based on this concept.
 This proposal became the previously mentioned "SF Thrilling Robot Action Zambot 3 (working title)."